IPS-Eye-White

 Scientific Facts In The Bible

-When studying the science of the ancient world, one is more likely to be impressed with its ignorance rather than its accuracy.
+When studying the ancient world, one is more likely to be impressed with its ignorance of science rather than its accuracy.
 However, the Scriptures are replete with statements that demonstrate scientific knowledge that predates - often by many hundred of years - corresponding discoveries made by the modern scientific world.

 Given that Bible writers were not scientists who could not possibly have had known the first things about the solar system, the universe, the ocean floor, or germs.
 And given that the scientific information at their disposal was both sparse and generally misleading, the accuracy of the Bible can only be attributed to Divine inspiration.
 See Two Part Article HERE